-Professionalism - How to Talk About Yourself: Introductions, Personal Elevator Pitches, Presentation Skills - Preparing for the Future: College Process, Common Application, Personal Essays - Professional Communication: Interview Process, Resumes, and Cover Letters - Working in an Office Environment: Etiquette for Business Personal Finance • How to Track & Manage Money: Goal Setting, Budgeting, and Compounding Asset Management - What is Asset Management: Understanding the industry, Stock Markets, and Risk/Return - Who is Champlain Investment Partners: Understanding Career Paths in Business Participation in the program is supported by weekly meetings with Champlain employee mentors, during which students may receive curriculum support, resume assistance, interview practice, or finance career guidance.
+Professionalism - How to Talk About Yourself: Introductions, Personal Elevator Pitches, Presentation Skills - Preparing for the Future: College Process, Common Application, Personal Essays - Professional Communication: Interview Process, Resumes, and Cover Letters - Working in an Office Environment: Etiquette for Business Personal Finance How to Track & Manage Money: Goal Setting, Budgeting, and Compounding Asset Management - What is Asset Management: Understanding the industry, Stock Markets, and Risk/Return - Who is Champlain Investment Partners: Understanding Career Paths in Business Participation in the program is supported by meetings with Champlain employee mentors, during which students may receive curriculum support, resume assistance, interview practice, or finance career guidance.
 Mentors have access to a flex spend budget to support their mentee in their professional and educational pursuits - examples of flex spend use include, but are not limited to: purchasing a course for a student to learn a programming language, purchasing technology to support a student's education, and/or acquiring interview clothes for a student.
 Students who complete the program by meeting attendance requirements receive an educational grant.
-Near-term goals of the program are to mitigate barriers to inclusion, expand the program with other businesses.
-CHAMPLAIN JUNIOR INTERNSHIP PROGRAM The Junior Internship Program is an 8-week paid part-time position for Fellows Alumni who are early in their college careers and are interested in seizing professional opportunities by participating in an internship focused on either investments or business management.
-Individuals in this role support current students of the Fellows Program, participate in a virtual training pertaining to the investment or business track, meet with a Champlain employee coach in their field of interest, and participate in career explorations with members of various departments at the firm.
-Champlain Scholarship Program THE UNIVERSITY OF VERMONT SCHOOL OF BUSINESS Champlain's Scholarship Program builds upon the theme of our DEI and Community Ventures efforts - empowerment through education.
+Near-term goals of the program are to mitigate barriers to inclusion, expand the program's reach through technology, and to lead the way by sharing the program with other businesses.
+CHAMPLAIN JUNIOR INTERNSHIP PROGRAM The Junior Internship Program is a paid part-time position for Fellows Alumni who are early in their college careers and are interested in seizing professional opportunities by participating in an internship focused finance.
+Individuals in this role support current students of the Fellows Program, participate in a virtual training pertaining to financial statement analysis and culminating in a final case study, meet with a Champlain employee investment coach, and participate in career explorations with members of various departments at the firm.
+Champlain Scholarship Program THE UNIVERSITY OF VERMONT GROSSMAN SCHOOL OF BUSINESS Champlain's Scholarship Program builds upon the theme of our DEI and Community Ventures efforts - empowerment through education.
 University of Vermont- Grossman School of Business ("UVM") Champlain's support at UVM is through the President's Common Ground Scholarship, a scholarship program for historically underrepresented and underserved groups.
-Champlain's scholarship will be dispersed annually to a minimum of 10 recipients - who are rising sophomores, juniors, and seniors - with recipients selected from the following groups: • BIPOC students - Women/Non-Binary, LGBTQ+, U.S. Military Veterans, students with disabilities - Socioeconomically disadvantaged Vermonters So long as recipients remain in good academic standing, scholarships will continue with the students from the inception of the relationship through the end of their studies.
+Champlain's scholarship will be dispersed annually to a minimum of 10 recipients - who are rising sophomores, juniors, and seniors.

+So long as recipients remain in good academic standing, scholarships will continue with the students from the inception of the relationship through the end of their studies.
 Beyond providing financial support, as part of the "Catamount Commitment", focus is put on the day-to-day success of students through the provision of valuable academic and personal support offerings.
-Engagement opportunities are available to scholarship recipients and include (but are not limited to) potential internships, mentorships with Champlain employees, breakfasts and/or lunches at Champlain's office, and opportunities to serve in a leadership role in our Champlain Summer Fellows Program.
-Champlain College Since 2012, Champlain has supported Champlain College's Single Parents Program via our Community Ventures Committee.
+Engagement opportunities are available to scholarship recipients and include (but are not limited to) potential internships, mentorships with Champlain employees, breakfasts and/or lunches at Champlain's office, and opportunities to serve in a leadership role in our Champlain Fellows Program.
+Champlain College Since 2012, Champlain has supported Champlain College's Single Parents

+Program via our Community Ventures Committee.
 In addition to tuition assistance, the Single Parents Program also includes career counseling, peer-to-peer advising, and other educational support opportunities.